Dr. Michael Suzman

 I hope this article has helped instruct you about the training of plastic surgeons and how to go about finding the best doctor for your.
 You can also learn more from my article on “Finding the Best Doctor”.

 Dr. Michael Suzman is a Plastic Surgeon in NY and CT with offices in Westchester and Greenwich.
 He trained in Manhattan at New York Presbyterian Hospital, Cornell and Columbia Universities Plastic Surgery Program.
-He has led the WESTMED Plastic Surgery Department since 2002 and is the Chief of Plastic Surgery and White Plains Hospital and an Attending Surgeon at Greenwich Hospital in Connecticut.
+He has led the Summit Plastic Surgery Department since 2002 and is the Chief of Plastic Surgery and White Plains Hospital and an Attending Surgeon at Greenwich Hospital in Connecticut.
 He specializes in facelifts and facial plastic surgery, Rhinoplasty and breast surgery.
 You can make an appointment by reaching out to us at www.drsuzman.com.

 Dr Suzman Filler expert inject